mbaske/grid-sensor/README.md

 Unrounded detection bounds used for editing, visualized by the white box in scene view (Gizmos).
 Use gizmo handles to move and change size.
 Available key commands in scene GUI:
-* S - Snap to cell size
+* S - Snap to cell size.
-* C - Center on X-axis
+* C - Center on X-axis.
-* Shift+C - Center on all axes
+* Shift+C - Center on all axes.

 ### Offset